-Suriname voted in favor of a key UN General Assembly (UNGA) resolution in December 2017 that urges states outside the Convention on Cluster Munitions to “join as soon as possible.”
-It voted in favor of previous UNGA resolutions promoting the convention in 2015 and 2016.
+In December 2020, Suriname voted in favor of a key UN General Assembly (UNGA) resolution urging states outside the Convention on Cluster Munitions to “join as soon as possible.”
+It has voted in favor of the annual UNGA resolution promoting the convention since it was first introduced in 2015.

 Suriname is party to the Mine Ban Treaty.
-It is not party to the Convention on Conventional Weapons.
+It is not party to the Convention on Conventional Weapons (CCW).

 Use, production, transfer, and stockpiling